Traveling “Bus” Expeditions

 - Learn as much as you can about the expedition program: the more you know, the better you can represent what it is and why you wish to do it to your school officials – read the website, contact us, ask to be connected with alumni, and check out our facebook page.

-- Apply online (you will find yourself on the Marlboro College website).
-The application starts out online, involves writing about your interests and passions in relation to the bus program, and ends with an in-person or “skype” interview (not to be feared; the most important aspect of this is to be sure that the program is a good fit for you and that you are a good fit for the program)
+- The application involves writing about your interests and passions in relation to the bus program, and ends with an in-person or “skype” interview (not to be feared; the most important aspect of this is to be sure that the program is a good fit for you and that you are a good fit for the program)

 - Speak with your college’s study abroad or off campus studies office; ask about their policies for students to go away or take a leave for a semester in order to study elsewhere.